browserengineering/book/book/forms.md

 Here, the first argument to `bind`, the address, is set to the empty string, which means that the socket will accept connections from any other computer.
 The second argument is the port on *your* machine that you want the server to listen on.
-I\'ve chosen `8000` here, since that\'s probably open and, being larger than 1024, doesn\'t require administrator privileges.
+I've chosen `8000` here, since that's probably open and, being larger than 1024, doesn't require administrator privileges.
 But you can pick a different number if, for whatever reason, port 8000 is taken on your machine.